Facebook Pixel

 State tax deduction or credit

-Oregon taxpayers are eligible to receive a state tax credit for contributions to a 529 account of up to $180/year for single filers.
+Oregon taxpayers are eligible to receive a state tax credit for contributions to accounts of up to $180 ($360 if filing jointly).
 The amount the taxpayer must contribute to get the full credit increases based on the taxpayer's income.
+The tax credit provides the same maximum credit to all Oregonians who are saving for college, community college, trade school, or any other post-secondary education.

 Which 529 plans does Oregon offer?